aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/manage-media/_index.md

 ---

 ## **Export Media File to HTML**
-In order to export media files to HTML.
+In order to export media filAspose.Slides for C++ provides a simple API for managing chart data formaes to HTML.
 Please follow the steps below:

 1. Create an instance of Presentation class.
 1. Get reference of the slide.